 I saw Django at a bargain matinee, in a theater in the south side of Chicago.
 The patrons of this fine establishment are known to be quite vocal in their expressions of approval and disapproval at what happens onscreen.
 What better environment to watch a movie that’s a revenge fantasy about slavery?
 The audience was extremely enthusiastic about the movie overall.
 And though the film was chockfull of villains, it was the character of Stephen, the repellently sycophantic servant played by an almost unrecognizable Samuel Jackson (who btw steals every scene he’s in), who really had them drinking the haterade.

 There are a couple of overarching political points to make here.
-Tarantino gave this interesting interview in which he makes it clear that Django Unchained is, among other things, his cinematic reply to Birth of a Nation and the racism of the collected works of John Ford (he seems to be taking a very David Thomson-esque line on Ford).
-I don’t entirely agree with Tarantino about Ford — the man did, among other things, make the extraordinary How Green Was My Valley, after all — but given all the Ford worship in cinephile circles, it’s refreshing to see the man taken down a peg or two.
+Tarantino gave this interesting interview in which he makes it clear that Django Unchained is, among other things, his cinematic reply to Birth of a Nation and the racism of the ouevre of John Ford (he seems to be taking a very David Thomson-esque line on Ford).
+I don’t entirely agree with Tarantino about Ford — the man did make the great How Green Was My Valley, after all — but given the excessive Ford worship in cinephile circles, it’s refreshing to see a more irreverent take.

 It’s well worth noting that in taking up a point of view that is unambiguously anti-slavery and anti-Confederacy, Django Unchained is, in the context of Hollywood history, something of a rare bird.
 If you’ve watched as many classic Hollywood movies as I have, it is utterly dismaying how many of the ones about the Civil War or the antebellum period are totally knee-jerk sympathetic to the South.
 And not just the most notorious examples of Birth of the Nation and Gone with the Wind, either — there are tons more, everything from the classic Bette Davis tearjerker Jezebel to the winsome Shirley Temple musical The Littlest Rebel to the many westerns like The Searchers which feature ex-Confederate soldiers as heroes to Buster Keaton’s silent comedy masterpiece The General (where the great Buster is a train engineer who, sadly, is fighting on the wrong side of that war).
 Really, pretty much all the Civil War/antebellum films from the classic Hollywood period are pro-Confederacy or pro-South.
 Even more recent films are not immune to this bias (2003’s Cold Mountain is yet another in the endless number of examples).